 Currently there are only reviews that have been left by Vine reviewers who have received the bike for free to provide in return for a review.
 They are pleased with the quality and stability of the ride.

 The only concern in the reviews was the price but I’m not sure they are comparing like with like when making their comparison, as these are commercial grade bikes.
 Having said that if you after moderate levels of exercise these bikes may be more than you require.

 ASUNA 4100 Commercial Indoor Cycling Bike Price

 This is a mid price bike for the home and is more affordably priced for a commercial grade bike.
 It is this higher grade that you are paying the extra for – the higher specification of the build along with the dual pedals.
 It is built to take the abuse of a gym so for a home you should expect many years of relatively trouble free use provided it is looked after.

-When I checked the best deal on price and shipping was Amazon where it qualified for free shipping and Prime.
+When I checked on Amazon it qualified for free shipping and Prime.

 This is a well priced bike for a commercial grade bike that is built to last and stand up to the pounding of lots of intense workouts.
 It is suitable for serious exercisers as well as beginners (but may be more than beginners want to pay depending on their goals).